 While your peer mentor doesn't necessarily have to be at your exact job level, there is a distinct advantage to mentoring and being mentored by a person who has roughly the same amount of experience you have, said Sarah Callaghan, U.K. marketing manager at Insights.

-"You face similar challenges in terms of the work at hand, office politics and ... reporting lines," Callaghan told Business News Daily.
+"You face similar challenges in terms of the work at hand, office politics and ... reporting lines," Callaghan said.
 "Your peer mentor truly understands your strains and obstacles, and can help you face them in a positive and productive way."

 If you want to start benefiting from a peer mentorship, the first step is to find the right teammate.
 When you're looking for a peer mentor, consider someone who has a shared work experience but can offer a unique perspective on the everyday and long-term challenges you face, Fraser recommended.
 [Need a Mentor?
 Here's How to Ask]